nxtcoreee3/Mixy/README.md

-Welcome to the official Mixy Issue Tracker!
+Welcome to the official Mixy Repo!
 This repository is only used for reporting bugs, suggesting features, and giving feedback.

 ⸻